RaVeR76/BubbleBobbleBonkers/README.md

 Media Queries wouldn't work once it went below 1200px - must have deleted the last '}' of the largest media query which fucked it all up ffs :()

-During Mentor session when he was playing my game the face card image showed up reversed when the card turned & no character image was displayed :( I could have cried tbh!
-On my screen / PC it worked perfectly.
-I was windows & he was Mac so I need to figure this out.
-I am running Chrome plus I checked it on Firefox & my andoid phone.
-All worked perfectly for me.
-On firefox though the theme tune would not autoplay either :(  .... gonna cry soon !!! https://css-tricks.com/almanac/properties/b/backface-visibility/ - backface visibility seems to be the issue I think & hope !

 Tried for hours on end to get Countdown timer to reduce as I levelled up but obviously when the game reloaded the countdown timer also reset to 60.